“A soule cake, a soule cake, Have mercy on all Christen soules for a soule-cake.” John Aubrey, 17th century

 - 2 1/2 cups of self-rising flour

-Combine berries, nuts and brown sugar.
+Combine berries, nuts, spices and brown sugar.
 Add the hot tea, stir well, cover and allow to soak for an hour.
 Preheat oven to 350 degrees.
 Grease and flour a muffin/cupcake pan.

-- Beat the egg into your wet mixture, adding the flour in 1/2 up batches, beating well after each edition.
+- Mix the egg and melted butter into your wet mixture, adding the flour in 1/2 cup batches, beating well after each edition.

 - Pour batter into prepared pan.
 Bake until toothpick comes out clean (around 45 min.)